shpilson/react-todo/README.md

 # react-todo
-To do list on ReactJS
+To do list on React JS